ljedrz/pea2pea/README.md

 its shutdown, or the file-descriptor and task counts creep beyond their ceilings.
 At the end of a run, every counter must reconcile exactly: nodes spawned equals nodes shut down, every `on_connect` is paired with an `on_disconnect`, and nothing whatsoever remains in flight.
+The properties being defended are the ones catalogued in [INVARIANTS.md](INVARIANTS.md).

 This is no ceremonial test suite: its regimes have repeatedly caught real bugs living in race windows so narrow that they required tens of millions of